m4salah/dlog/docs/index.md

 # Contributing

-You can help Xlog in many ways:
+You can help dlog in many ways:

 - Create a new extension
 - Improve the core codebase